OUR ONE-STOP SHIPPING GUIDE

 Your packaging is the first time your buyer experiences your brand in real life.
 Use it as an opportunity to make a good first impression.
 Perhaps add a thank-you note or a fun freebie.
 You can also go one step further buying in bulk, getting a better price, using eco-friendly packaging and personalising packaging with stamps/stickers.

 Putting some extra effort into the packaging and delivery of your item so you stand out from the crowd.
-For more packaging help, read this.
+For more packaging help, read our Depop packaging blog post.

 Following the above advice should help to keep the shipping process straightforward and hassle-free.
 But if you have any questions about more unique shipping scenarios, from international shipping to doing shipping yourself, this section should help.